 How is your experience working with Aartzy?
 Do you think it's a useful platform for artists?

 I have been working with Aartzy for close to a year.
 I have been able to exhibit most of my paintings and I have been able to take my work overseas for the world to explore my art.
-Having an online platform is very important during this time and I am truly grateful for Janaka and his team for helping us, Sri Lankan artists.
+Having an online platform is very important during this time and I am truly grateful to Janaka and his team for helping us, Sri Lankan artists.

 Thusitha's entire collection can be viewed through HERE.